MillionConcepts/ahfe/document/bundle_documentation.md

 error.
 This affects many files, but is especially significant in files subject to a great deal of diurnal variation, such as a15p1f1.
 Hills and Williams coined the term 'bitflip' to describe this error.
-Its source is not known, but is likely due to a bug in archival preparation related to conversion to exponential form at Lamont.
-It is not present in the Nagihara data or in documents published by the original instrument team.
+Its source is not known with certainty.
+It is not present in plots, tables, or descriptions of data published by the original instrument team, and it is not present in the Lamont data.
+We believe that it is probably the result of some error during the archival process at Lamont, perhaps a bug related to conversion between exponential and decimal forms.

 Formally, ``bitflip(n),`` the bitflipped representation of ``n,`` can be described as such: